RyanRoll/react-use-api/README.md

 import App from './App'

-// theres is only one prop parameter "context", which is must given for SSR,
+// there is only one props "context", which is must given for SSR,
-// the client side can omit it
+// client side can omit it
 ReactDom.render(
   <ApiProvider>
     <App />